newville/wxmplot/doc/comparisons.rst

 difference matters, especially the stated goal of "exploratory data analysis".
 In addition, the data in the `wxmplot` examples is not buried in the initialization of the main Window as it is in the pythonguis example.
-That is just bad code design, and disappointing to see in a tutorial.
-None of the plots shown in the pythonguis pages have axes labeled - that is a significant problem for the display of scientific data.
+That is bad code design and disappointing to see in a tutorial.
+None of the plots shown in the pythonguis pages have axes labeled, which is another significant problem for the display of scientific data.
+Axes should be labeled.

 With `wxmplot`, the resulting plot looks like: